ESP32 Web Server in Arduino IDE: Control LEDs

 const char* WIFI_PASSWORD = "Enter password of WiFi here";

-Now click on upload button to upload this code into ESP32 WROOM chip.
+Now click on the upload button to upload this code into the ESP32.

-Before uploading the program, make sure you should have select the right COM port to which your board is connected.
+Before uploading the program, make sure you should have selected the right COM port to which your board is connected.

 Also, you should select the ESP32 dev module from the tools and boards menu as shown below: